zoffline/zwift-offline/README.md

     * In ``adb shell``: ``cd /data/data/com.zwift.zwiftgame/dataES/``
     * In ``adb shell``: ``cat cert-zwift-com.pem >> cacert.pem``
     * However you do it, ensure the permissions and ownership of the file remains the same.
-* Modify the device's /etc/hosts file
+* Modify the device's ``/etc/hosts`` file
   * Append this line: ``<zoffline ip> us-or-rly101.zwift.com secure.zwift.com cdn.zwift.com``
     <br />(Where ``<zoffline ip>`` is the ip address of the machine running zoffline.)
   * If no text editor on the device, recommend:
     * ``adb pull /etc/hosts``
     * (modify on PC)
     * ``adb push hosts /etc/hosts``
+  * Note: If you know what you're doing and have a capable enough router you can adjust your router to alter these DNS records instead of modifying your ``hosts`` file.
 * Start Zwift and sign in using any email/password
   * If multiplayer is enabled, access https://secure.zwift.com/signup/ to sign up and import your files.